 The area of Kew is a well-loved place to reside in London.
 It’s simply thriving, mainly thanks to the gardens that overtake a large portion of the designated area of Kew.
 It is often voted one of the best places to live in the city.

 Residents agree that it’s a safe neighbourhood, too.
 There’s plenty of transport links, but not a lot of noise pollution because of the lack of train stations when compared to other popular London towns.

 Depending on the time of year that you visit, your Kew Gardens wardrobe might vastly change!
 Dress for the weather, not the establishment you’re visiting.
 Kew Gardens isn’t a place that requires any fancy clothing.
 However, do try to wear shoes that fully cover your feet.

 It gets very warm in the greenhouses, too, so do bear that in mind when visiting.

 How long to spend in Kew Gardens?

+So, how long to spend at Kew Gardens?
 Most guests spend anywhere from an hour and a half to three hours exploring Kew Gardens.